Megamjm/Comfyvn-ToolProject/README.md

 - `COMFYVN_SERVER_BASE` / `COMFYVN_BASE_URL` – default authority for the GUI, CLI helpers, and background workers (populated automatically from `--server-url` or the derived host/port).
 - `COMFYVN_SERVER_AUTOSTART=0` – disable GUI auto-start of a local server.
 - `COMFYVN_SERVER_HOST`, `COMFYVN_SERVER_PORT`, `COMFYVN_SERVER_APP`, `COMFYVN_SERVER_LOG_LEVEL` – default values consumed by the launcher when flags are omitted.
+- `COMFYVN_SKIP_APP_AUTOLOAD=1` – skip module-level creation of the FastAPI app so tests and embedded hosts can call `create_app()` manually before serving.
 - Viewer helpers honour `COMFYVN_RENPY_PROJECT_DIR` (override the default `renpy_project` path), `COMFYVN_RENPY_EXECUTABLE` (explicit runtime binary), `COMFYVN_RENPY_SDK` (SDK folder), plus the feature flags `enable_viewer_webmode` and `enable_mini_vn`.
 See `docs/VIEWER_README.md` for the decision tree and API surface.
 - Base URL authority lives in `comfyvn/config/baseurl_authority.py`.
 Resolution order: explicit `COMFYVN_BASE_URL` → runtime state file (`config/runtime_state.json` or cache override) → persisted settings (`settings/config.json`) → `comfyvn.json` fallback → default `http://127.0.0.1:8001`.
 The launcher writes the resolved host/port back to `config/runtime_state.json` after binding so parallel launchers, the GUI, and helper scripts stay aligned.
 - When no `--server-url` is provided the launcher derives a connectable URL from the chosen host/port (coercing `0.0.0.0` to `127.0.0.1` etc.), persists it via the base URL authority, and exports `COMFYVN_SERVER_BASE`/`COMFYVN_BASE_URL`/`COMFYVN_SERVER_PORT` for child processes.
 - Settings → **Network / Port Binding** now ships a web admin page at `/studio/settings/network.html` (token guard requires an admin role).
 It calls `/api/settings/ports/{get,set,probe}` to edit host, rollover ports, and optional public base overrides, mirrors the “would bind to” probe result, and surfaces ready-to-share curl drills for modders.
 Changes persist through `config/comfyvn.json` and update `.runtime/last_server.json`; see `docs/PORTS_ROLLOVER.md` for automation hooks.
 - GUI → Settings → *Compute / Server Endpoints* now manages both local and remote compute providers: discover loopback servers, toggle activation, edit base URLs, and persist entries to the shared provider registry (and, when available, the running backend).
 - Backend `features.enable_compute` now defaults to `false`.
 Enable it explicitly before wiring remote GPUs; compute APIs still respond while disabled but remote advice and cost previews stay informational only.
 After toggling, call `feature_flags.refresh_cache()` (or restart the backend) so long-lived workers see the change.
-- Compute routes add structured debug hooks: append `?debug=1` to `/api/gpu/list` or `/api/providers`, post `{"debug": true}` to `/api/compute/advise` for advisor thresholds + queue snapshots, and use `/api/compute/costs` to preview base/transfer/VRAM costs without dispatching jobs.
+- Compute routes add structured debug hooks: append `?debug=1` to `/api/gpu/list` or `/api/providers`, post `{"debug": true}` to `/api/compute/advise` for advisor thresholds + queue snapshots, and use `/api/compute/costs` to preview base/transfer/VRAM costs without dispatching jobs. `/api/gpu/list` now surfaces summarised metrics (`mem_total`, `mem_free`, `util`) and the persisted GPU policy (`mode`, `preferred_id`), while `/api/compute/advise` normalises its recommendation under a `target` key (`cpu|gpu|remote`).
+A lightweight `echo` provider adapter keeps health checks green during smoke tests without wiring real remote GPUs.
 All responses echo the feature flag state so Studio and modders can surface clear guidance.
 - The Settings panel also exposes a local backend port selector with a “Find Open Port” helper so you can avoid clashes with other services; the selection is saved to the user config directory (`settings/config.json`), mirrored to the current environment, and honoured by the next launcher run.
-- Backend `/settings/{get,set,save}` endpoints now use the shared settings manager with deep-merge semantics, so GUI updates and CLI edits land in the same file without clobbering unrelated sections.
+- Backend `/system/settings` (GET/POST) now fronts the settings service.
+It deep-merges payloads, persists to both `settings/config.json` and the new SQLite settings table, and exposes `/system/settings/schema` for schema/default introspection.
+- Run `python tools/apply_migrations.py --list` to confirm SQLite migrations, `python tools/apply_migrations.py --dry-run` before deploying, and `python tools/apply_migrations.py --verbose` to see each migration as it executes.
+- Health helpers: `python tools/db_integrity_check.py` performs `PRAGMA integrity_check`, while `python tools/seed_demo_data.py [--force]` seeds demo scenes, characters, and assets for quick smoke tests.
 - Settings → **Debug & Feature Flags** hosts the ComfyUI hardened bridge toggle; once enabled the flag is persisted to `config/comfyvn.json` so subsequent ComfyUI submissions pick up prompt overrides, per-character LoRAs, and sidecar polling without needing to edit JSON by hand.
 - Asset imports enqueue thumbnail generation on a background worker so large images stop blocking the registration path; provenance metadata is embedded into PNGs and, when the optional `mutagen` package is installed, MP3/OGG/FLAC/WAV assets as well.
 - Install `mutagen` with `pip install mutagen` if you need audio provenance tags; without it the system still registers assets but skips embedding the metadata marker.